Kshashum/Retro/README.md

 <li>review Route</li>
 <li>search Route</li>
 </ol>
-We are using jwt for session management
+We are using jwt for session management, We are using Elasticsearch learning to rank library with XGboost Model

 # Database